 What are the Benefits of NVMe Storage?

 Furthermore, NVMe storage comes in many different packages, depending on the use case.
 That said, many people know the M.2 form factor for home use, however it is limited in bandwidth due to the much fewer available PCIe lanes on consumer-grade CPUs.
 Enterprise NVMe form factors, such as U.2, provide more and higher capacity uplinks.
-These enterprise types are specifically designed to sustain high throughput for ambiguous datacenter workloads, such as high-load databases or ML / AI applications.
+These enterprise types are specifically designed to sustain high throughput for ambiguous data center workloads, such as high-load databases or ML / AI applications.

 What is NVMe over Fabrics (NVMe-oF)?